-Below we summarize several of the principal amendments to the existing disclosure framework contained in the Amended Rules.
+Below is a summary of the principal amendments to the existing disclosure framework contained in the Amended Rules adopted by the SEC.

 Investment and Income Tests

 In order to determine whether the acquired business' financial statements are required, a registrant must first determine if the acquisition is significant under Rule 3-05.
 As discussed above, registrants currently measure the significance by using the three tests prescribed by Regulation S-X: the asset test, investment test and income test.